 I love reading the history of our food and ingredients so whenever I make something I don’t just read the recipe but also the story behind it.

-Do let me know if you also enjoy the history of food or journey of ingredients
+Do let me know if you also enjoy the history of food or the journey of ingredients

 Tips & Tricks

 - Instead of broccoli, roasted eggplant, zucchini, mushrooms, tofu, etc, can also be used in the dish.

 - Spaghetti can be used to make this dish too.
 However, if you are using spaghetti instead of noodles in an Asian dish don’t cook it al dente.

 - Be careful while adding salt as a lot of soy sauce is used in the recipe.
 Add salt only if required to meet your taste preference.

 - Instead of peanuts, roasted cashew nuts or a combination of both can also be used.